rmaicle/sut/README.md

 Development, maintenance, and enhancement of fine-grained details and components require testing to be performed at that level in isolation.
-In the context of testing an enhancement involving a single function, running all unit tests of the module it belongs to and all imported user-created modules is kind of an overkill.
+In the context of testing an enhancement involving a single function, running the default unit test runner will:

-Also, running other unit tests in those modules will incur extra time that is not of concern at that point.
+  * run unit tests for the modified function
+  * run unit tests in the same module
+  * run unit tests of other referenced user-defined modules

+In this bottom-up scenario, the immediate concern is the first operation.
+The other two operations, which incur extra runtime, can be performed after.

-This module aims to provide the capability to selectively execute unit tests although it requires extra code to be inserted in module scope and unit test test blocks.
+Using this module provides the capability to selectively execute unit tests in a bottom-up approach although it would require inserting extra code in module scope and unit test blocks.